fsprojects/FsRandom/README.md

 Random number generator functions are just required to return (`PrngState<'s> -> 'a * PrngState<'s>`) where `'s` is a type of random seed and `'a` is a type of random number.
 `PrngState<'s>` is defined as `Prng<'s> * 's` and `Prng<'s>` is `'s -> uint32 * 's`.
+The type looks too complex, but implementation is not difficult as you see soon.

 As an example of user-defined generator function, let's construct a random number generator to produce an *approximate*